Efficient Tree-Structured Deep Research with Adaptive Resource Allocation

-where $\sigma: \mathcal{Q} \times 2^{C} \times 2^{F} \to \mathcal{R}$ is a synthesis function that aggregates and refines the inputs to maximize factual accuracy, comprehensiveness, and relevance.
-Here, $2^{C}$ and $2^{F}$ denote the power sets of $C$ and $F$, representing all possible subsets of contexts and findings, respectively.
-In practice, these are subsets selected based on relevance constraints, and $\sigma$ is typically realized by an LLM agent.
+where $\sigma: \mathcal{Q} \times 2^{C} \times 2^{F} \to \mathcal{R}$ is a synthesis function that aggregates and processes the inputs to maximize quality metrics like factual accuracy, comprehensiveness, and relevance.
+Here, $2^{C}$ and $2^{F}$ denote the power sets of $C$ and $F$, representing all possible subsets of contexts and findings.
+In practice, these are subsets collected during the research process, and $\sigma$ is typically implemented with an LLM.

-To solve such tasks scalably, a deep research framework must balance the thoroughness of exploration with computational overheads.
-Conventional sequential pipelines---such as linear chains of retrieval-augmented generation (RAG) steps---often falter under intricate queries, incurring high costs from redundant traversals or premature convergence to suboptimal paths.
+To solve such tasks scalably, a deep research framework must balance thorough exploration with computational efficiency.
+Traditional sequential pipelines like linear retrieval-augmented generation (RAG) often struggle with complex queries, incurring high costs due to repetitive traversals or premature convergence to suboptimal research direction.
 Given the hierarchical and multi-faceted nature of deep research, it is natural to model the process as a tree structure, like in Tree of Thoughts \cite{yao2023tree}.